pedropombeiro/esphome-standing-desk/README.md

+This repository is a fork of

+esphome-standing-desk by @tjhorner
+At the same time it merges the adoptions DanielHabenicht / logicdata-standing-desk This fork was created to make it compatible with latest ESPHome Version.

 # ESPHome Standing Desk Configs

 This repository contains everything you need to set up common standing desks with a controller board running ESPHome.
 Specifically: